cwagdev/RWDevCon-Inspiration-Craftsmanship/CraftsmanshipSlides.md

 *&*(!^@!@%^&*!@&!*(&@!&*^%@^&*(!@
 ```

 ^ As far as they know, the code is a bunch of incoherent symbols and squiggly lines.
-I would argue that this is the driving factor for the level of apathy I've witnessed when it comes to writing beautiful code.
+I would argue that *this* is the driving factor for the level of apathy I've witnessed when it comes to writing beautiful code.

 ---

 ![fit](Images/steve_jobs_cover.png)

-^ There was a biography that came out about five years ago called Steve Jobs.
+^ There was a biography that came out about four years ago called Steve Jobs.
 I am sure most of you are familiar with Steve.

 ^ He had an unwavering stance on quality and craftsmanship.
 In the biography he attributes this to his adoptive father.